Semantic-driven Colorization: The Proposed Colorization System

 \subsection{System Overview}

-As shown in Figure \ref{fig_concept}, the proposed colorization framework is composed of two components: Semantic Segmentation using GridNet \cite{fourure2017residual} and colorization using the modified U-Net.
-The gray image is firstly processed to have a semantic map.
-Secondly, our colorization network will leverage the semantic map combined with the gray values to generate the initial color.
-The plausible color will be synthesized based on the predicted semantic information.
-Furthermore, because the map is visible to humans, the user can adjust the interactive semantic map from coarse to refinement using our application.
+As shown in Figure \ref{fig:concept}, the proposed colorization framework is composed of two components: Semantic Segmentation using GridNet \cite{fourure2017residual} and Colorization using the modified U-Net.
+Firstly, the gray image is fed to GridNet to predict the initial semantic map.
+Afterward, our colorization network will leverage the gray-scale image and its semantic map to generate the colors.
+Since the user can adjust the initial semantic map, we train our colorization network with the human-annotated semantic maps to make the colors more plausible.
+As mentioned, Semantic Segmentation and Colorization are trained independently.

-In our study, we use CIE \textit{Lab} color space as \cite{iizuka2016let,larsson2016learning,zhang2016colorful,zhang2017real}, which includes the luma and chroma representing gray-scale and color components, respectively.
-Given the luma $X \in \mathbb{R}^{H \times W \times 1}$ and filled semantic map $S \in \mathbb{R}^{H \times W \times 1}$, our target is generate chroma as the plausible color $\hat{Y} \in \mathbb{R}^{H \times W \times 2}$, which can be concatenated with $X$ to produce a satisfactory colorful image.
-The accurate semantic maps $S$ will guide the colorization network to learn the plausible color for a specific semantic segmentation.
-Because filling the map $S$ is inconvenient for the user, we thus firstly use the modified GridNet \cite{fourure2017residual} trained on gray-scale images to detect the coarse semantic map $\hat{S} \in \mathbb{R}^{H \times W \times 1}$.
+Inspired by \cite{iizuka2016let,larsson2016learning,zhang2016colorful,zhang2017real}, we use CIE \textit{Lab} color space, which includes the luma and chroma representing gray-scale and color components, respectively.
+Given the luma $X \in \mathbb{R}^{H \times W \times 1}$ and the semantic map $S \in \mathbb{R}^{H \times W \times 1}$, our target is to generate chroma as the plausible color $\hat{Y} \in \mathbb{R}^{H \times W \times 2}$, which can be concatenated with $X$ to produce a colorful image.
+Training on the gray-scale values $X$ with its human-annotated semantic values $S$ will enhance the plausibility of generated colors when accurate semantic values are given in testing.
+Since completing the map $S$ is inconvenient for the user, we thus firstly use the re-trained GridNet \cite{fourure2017residual} to detect the coarse semantic map $\hat{S} \in \mathbb{R}^{H \times W \times 1}$.
 According to the predicted $\hat{S}$, the user can constantly adjust the map from coarse to fine to produce a satisfactory output.
+However, there is no user interaction on $\hat{S}$ for a fair comparison with other automatic colorization works.